 Playing outdoors does not have to be confined to the daylight hours.
-Once the sun has disappeared and the sky surrounds you with an inky darkness there are still many activities and team sports that can be played out underneath the stars.
-Imagine playing competitive glow in the dark games without the benefit of stadium lights, sunlight or even a few flashlights to illuminate the dark shadows.
+Once the sun has disappeared and the sky surrounds you with inky darkness, there are still many activities and team sports that can be played out underneath the stars.
+One type to consider is glowing games!

 Glow In The Dark Easter Egg Hunt (little kid’s)